 - 1. Provision of training or direct service. - 2.
 Proposals primarily to purchase equipment, materials, or supplies.
-(Your budget may include these items if they are necessary to conduct applied research, development, demonstration, evaluation, or analysis.) - 3.
-Work that will be funded under another specific solicitation. - 4.
-Basic or pure research.
+(An applicant's budget may include these items if they are necessary to conduct applied research, development, demonstration, evaluation, or analysis.) - 3.
+Work that will be funded under another solicitation. - 4.
+Proposals to automate or otherwise improve the efficiency of forensic methods, except when improvements to the understanding or practice of forensic methods may result from the fundamental research programs that are the subject of this solicitation.